vilkoos/my_data_analyst_portfolio/md/500_where_I_am_now.md

 ![](http://i.imgur.com/tGTySSb.jpg)

 According to Conway data science is a harmonious mix of: statistics, computer science and subject matters expertise.
-To be a data scientist is to be a jack of at least these three trades(2) (for a critique see 6).
+To be a data scientist is to be a jack of at least these three trades(2) (for a critique see 6 and 10).

 I like this figure as a high level 'definition'.